magento/magento2/README.md

 ## Reporting Security Issues

 To report security vulnerabilities or learn more about reporting security issues in Magento software or web sites visit the [Magento Bug Bounty Program](https://hackerone.com/magento) on hackerone.
-Please create a hackerone account [there](https://hackerone.com/magento) to submit and follow-up on your issue.
+Please create a hacker one account [there](https://hackerone.com/magento) to submit and follow-up on your issue.

 Stay up-to-date on the latest security news and patches for Magento by signing up for [Security Alert Notifications](https://magento.com/security/sign-up).